sebastianfis/Edge-TPU-object-detecion-and-tracking/README.md

 same network, by accessing `<IP adress>:<port number>`, as defined above.
 So e.g. if `detect_server.py` is running on the same machine, you can access the stream through the address `127.0.0.1:4664`.

-On the Coral Dev Board Mini the code runs at ~ 0.09 s/frame, so ~ so framerates fo ~ 10 fps is possible.
+On the Coral Dev Board Mini the code runs at ~ 0.09 s/frame, so framerates of ~10 fps are possible.